vinomaster/deliverables-firstdraft/_process/guides/Technical_Specifications/Protocol_Specification_Guide.md

-# Aries RFC 0000: Your Protocol 0.9
+# Title (Ex.
+0000: Deliverable Name)
 - Authors: [your name](you@github-email) -- email is optional
 - Status: [PROPOSED](/README.md#proposed)
-- Since: 2019-12-26 (date you submit your PR)
+- Since: YYYY-MM-DD (date you submit your PR)
 - Status Note: (explanation of current status)
-- Supersedes: (link to anything this RFC supersedes)
+- Supersedes: (link to anything this ToIP Deliverable  supersedes)
-- Start Date: 2018-12-26 (date you started working on this idea)
+- Start Date: YYYY-MM-DD (date you started working on this idea)
-- Tags: feature, protocol
+- Tags: (see ../../../tags.md)
 ## Summary

 One paragraph explanation of the feature.